elysemontano/elyse-lecture-notes/arrays-lecture-notes.md

         Why did the programmer quit their job?
 Because they didn’t get arrays!

 ## WHAT ARE ARRAYS?
-    - Until now, we've only dealt with primitive data types which are single pieces of information
     - Arrays are a non-primitive data type that store collections of ordered data.
     - Arrays contain any type of information as long as it is a valid data type
-    - Interacting with arrays is a really important fundamental concept
-    - An array consists of the elements inside of brackets [ ], each element has a value that is separated by a comma.
+    - An array consists of the elements inside of brackets [ ] called bracket notation
+    - Each element has a value that is separated by a comma.
     - Each element is also indexed to track it’s placement inside the array starting with 0.
 This is called zero indexed which means the first element in the array has an index of 0, the second element in the array has an index of 1 and so on.